ColinTimberlake/HTML-Reference-Pages/README.md

 ## Features
 - 🗂️ Displays categorized coding references in a clear, accessible format
 - 🔍 Easy-to-navigate table layout for quick lookup
-- 📱 Responsive design for desktop and mobile
 - 🛠️ Clean, refactored codebase for readability and scalability

 ---